Discovery Whiffs on Earnings Forecasts in Discovery+ Launch Quarter

-Discovery, Inc. missed the first-quarter earnings forecasts by quite a bit.
-Q1 was the launch quarter of streaming service Discovery+.
+Discovery, Inc. missed analysts’ first-quarter earnings forecasts by quite a bit.
+Q1 2021 was the launch quarter of streaming service Discovery+.

 Wall Street had forecast earnings per share (EPS) of 65 cents on revenue of $2.77 billion, according to a consensus estimate compiled by Yahoo Finance.
 A smaller compilation by Zacks was a penny lower on the EPS prediction, but concurred with the sales figure.